Imageman/acoustic-anomalies/README.md

 # acoustic-anomalies
 Proof of concept.
 Capture sound from a microphone, build a reference profile of noise and/or sounds and then search for anomalies (difference from the reference).

-The first phase after launch is to build a profile.
+The first phase after launch is to build a profile:
 ![build-profile.png](help%2Fbuild-profile.png)

 After collecting the statistics, an acoustic profile (model) is built.